microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 In the new Emmet, there are some restrictions on the snippet name and value.

-### Html Emmet Snippets
+### HTML Emmet snippets

-The value for Html Emmet snippets should be a valid abbreviation.
+The value for HTML Emmet snippets should be a valid abbreviation.

 Say you want an unordered list with a list item.
 Your snippet should be `ul>li` and not `<ul><li></li></ul>`.

 These custom snippets are applicable to all other markup flavors like `haml` or `jade`.
-Therefore the snippet value has to be an abbreviation and not actual html, so that appropriate transformations can be applied to get the right output as per the language type.
+Therefore the snippet value has to be an abbreviation and not actual HTML, so that appropriate transformations can be applied to get the right output as per the language type.

-### Css Emmet Snippets
+### CSS Emmet snippets

 The value for CSS Emmet snippets should either be a property value or the complete property value pair.